OpenWaterFoundation/owf-app-dev-ng/README.md

 ### Library Setup ###

-The AngularDev application uses many different library modules under the `owf-common/` folder (e.g. `ts/`, `ui/`, and `util/`) that can be shared with the `angulardev` main application.
-To use these modules from the `owf-common` library, the library must be built using the following:
+The AngularDev application uses many different library modules under the `common/` folder (e.g. `ts/`, `ui/`, and `util/`) that can be shared with the `angulardev` main application.
+To use these modules from the `common` library, the library must be built using the following:

 1. `cd` into `projects/`.
-2. Use the command `ng build owf-common` to build the library into the `ng-workspace/dist/` folder.
+2. Use the command `ng build common` to build the library into the `ng-workspace/dist/` folder.
 The library and its modules are then ready to be consumed by the application.
 3. If library code is also being updated, an option for the build command is useful.
 In the `projects/` folder , `ng build <lib-name> --watch` will not only build the library, but will keep listening to the file and watch for any other updates to it.
-This way, both the app and library can be updated simultaneously. **NOTE:** `ng build <lib-name> --watch` must be run before `ng serve`.
+This way, both the app and library can be updated simultaneously.

+    > Note: `ng build <lib-name> --watch` must be run before `ng serve`.
 If built after the app's server is running, warnings and errors will occur. `<lib-name>` should be replaced with the name of the library to be built and/or watched.

 ### Application Setup ###

-The `owf-common` library was added using the command `ng generate library owf-common`.
+The `common` library was added using the command `ng generate library common`.
-Angular adds all the necessary references for the new `owf-common` library in workspace files, one of them being the addition of a `paths` property under **compilerOptions** in the `projects/tsconfig.ts` file.
+Angular adds all the necessary references for the new `common` library in workspace files, one of them being the addition of a `paths` property under **compilerOptions** in the `projects/tsconfig.ts` file.
 This property lists aliases that can be used when importing modules from the library in the app.
 Override the default by adding the following: